Minimum Wage In Canada 2026: Rates By Province & Territory

 How Minimum Wage Impacts Your Financial Decisions

-Minimum wage plays a key role in shaping financial decisions, including the following:
+Minimum wage plays a key role in shaping your financial decisions, including:

-• Determining affordability for rent and living costs
+• Determining how much rent and living costs you can afford

 Bottom Line

-Although there are exceptions, most employees paid by the hour are legally entitled to a minimum level of compensation in every province and territory in Canada.
-This minimum wage varies across Canada.
-Some costs can be taken off your paycheque, regardless of whether it puts your hourly pay under the minimum wage.
-Whether you can live on the minimum wage in Canada is up for debate, but it seems you can have the most basic standard of living in most places across Canada with the minimum wage.
+Although there are exceptions, most employees paid by the hour are legally entitled to a minimum level of compensation in every province and territory in Canada — and that floor varies widely, from $15.00 in Alberta to $19.75 in Nunavut.
+Some costs can be deducted from your paycheque, and not every dollar of your gross pay lands in your account.
+Whether you can comfortably live on minimum wage is still up for debate, but in most parts of the country it covers a basic standard of living, even if it falls short of a true living wage in the biggest cities.

 Minimum Wage FAQs